unhammer/DivvunPublicTenders/README.md

     * export locale data in CLDR format
     * export keyboard defs in CLDR xml
 * [dictionaries for mobile phones](MobileDictionaries.md) (iOS, Android)
-    * should use majority language speech recognition (Siri, Google Assistant) to look up words and expressions to translate
-    * should use speech synthesis from Acapela (or later: us) to speak out loud the translated input words (only SME for now, other languages when voices are available)
-    * should use open-source OCR libraries and built-in camera to regonice printed text and provide translations
-    * look-up words in text (using morphological analysis (+ disambiguation?) of input string)
-    * look-up single words / lemmas in the dictionary (standard search)
-    * dictionary content updated via a Páhkat repository
-    * the details of the user interface should be worked out in cooperation between Divvun&Giellatekno and the company doing the work
 * add spell checking to the mobile keyboards (iOS and Android)
     * speller files updated via a Páhkat repository
 * add word completion and word prediction to the mobile keyboards (iOS and Android)